William C. Shiel Jr., MD, FACP, FACR

 Who invented yoga?

-There is no written record of who invented yoga because it was practiced by yogis (yoga practitioners) long before humans knew how to write.
+There is no written record of who invented yoga because it was practiced by yogis (yoga practitioners) long before any written account of it came into existence.
 Yogis over the millennia passed down the discipline to their students, and many different schools of yoga developed as it spread.
 The earliest written record of yoga, and one of the oldest texts in existence, is generally believed to be written by Patanjali, an Indian yogic sage who lived somewhere between 2,000 and 2,500 years ago.
 Patanjali is credited with writing the Yoga Sutras (sutra means "thread" in Sanskrit), which are the principles, philosophy, and practices of yoga that are still followed today.
 Although many schools of yoga have evolved over the centuries, they all follow the fundamental principles described by Patanjali more than 2,000 years ago.
 Buddhism and other Eastern spiritual traditions use many of the yoga techniques or derivations of those techniques.

 Next: How does yoga work?